OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Geometry`.
 Optionnal.
 Vector geometry such as polygons (for plots), provided according to [Well-known text standard](https://en.wikipedia.org/wiki/Well-known_text)).
 Geometry coordinates are formatted in [WGS84](http://spatialreference.org/ref/epsg/wgs-84/), also known as the [EPSG4326](http://epsg.io/4326) geodetic coordinate system.
 More information on this system [here](https://confluence.qps.nl/qinsy/en/world-geodetic-system-1984-wgs84-29855173.html).
+A quick way to draw WKT polygons from a map is to use the "draw a shape" tool of the [sandbox](https://arthur-e.github.io/Wicket/sandbox-gmaps3.html) website.
+However, it is recommended to use professional geographic information systems such as [QGis](https://www.qgis.org).

 `Parent`.
 Optionnal.
 URI of the parent scientific object, for example the URI of a previously declared plot when declaring in the system a plant that has been harvested from this plot.
 Another example is a plant URI which can be used as a parent of a plant organ being declared.